 - Titles in Old Guard Etiquette

 BDSM is a deep, spiritual and serious lifestyle that stretches far beyond the mere BDSM activity of sexual or fetish interaction.
 It’s something that has to do with Identity, losing our masks, being our true selves, and reaching our true nature and potential with consensual partners, who empower our nature in a polarized dynamic made of gradual, and eventually complete, power exchange.

 Of course one can also just dip its nose in BDSM physical activity, but I won’t be the only one to break it to you: you won’t succeed in having a rich, serious and powerful experience if you don’t open up yourself, your true self to what you are doing and to your partner, and if you don’t associate a meaning to the action.
-As stated in this article about wearing a culture The lack of “why” behind the “what” is often the reason for BDSM to be unsatisfying, unsuccessful, frustrating, dangerous, or some times even mortal.
+As stated in this article about why we wear Leather The lack of “why” behind the “what” is often the reason for BDSM to be unsatisfying, unsuccessful, frustrating, dangerous, or some times even mortal.

 Protocols and Etiquettes are specific rituals and behaviors that BDSM players observe with their community; one example from outside of the BDSM world (but not so far away from home either) is the way bikers salute each other on the road.
 Just those two fingers lifting, in a language that means something for them; it means being part of the same tribe, it means sharing with a simple gesture, a passion, a commitment or a way of seeing life.
 In BDSM Dominants tend to call the submissives specific names (from titles to slur terms) and submissives tend to do the same with Doms (from Master, to Boss, to Sir, to Daddy, to Alpha and other ways).
 The use of these terms is supposed to verbally remark and express the mutual agreement between a Dominant and a sub, being conscious of their role and their part of the Equation.